Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The Kingsley SA2's median income among taxpayers was $55,397 in financial year 2022.
-The average income stood at $71,303 during the same period.
-For Greater Perth, these figures were $58,380 and $78,020 respectively.
-Based on a Wage Price Index growth of 14.2% since financial year 2022, current estimates suggest approximately $63,263 for median income and $81,428 for average income as of September 2025.
-Census data indicates household, family, and personal incomes in Kingsley are around the 59th percentile nationally.
-Income analysis shows that 30.1% of the population (4,154 individuals) fall within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region showing 32.0% in the same category.
-After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The Kingsley SA2's income level is above the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Kingsley SA2's median income among taxpayers is $58,145 and the average income stands at $74,332, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $63,739 (median) and $81,483 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Kingsley cluster around the 59th percentile nationally.
+Income analysis reveals 30.1% of the population (4,200 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 32.0% in the same category.
+After housing costs, residents retain 86.9% of income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income